 Bishop's Weed Is a White Blooming Perennial Plant

-Bishop's weed, also known as Goutweed or Snow-on-the-Mountain, is a perennial plant belonging to the Apiaceae family, the same family as Bishop's weed (Ajwain/Carom).
-The scientific name of Bishop's weed is Aegopodium podagraria.
+Bishop's weed, also known as Goutweed or Snow-on-the-Mountain, is a perennial plant belonging to the Apiaceae family, the same family as (Ajwain/Carom).
+Its scientific name is Aegopodium podagraria.

-Bishop's weed is native to Europe and Asia and has been introduced to many other parts of the world as an ornamental plant.
+It is native to Europe and Asia.
+It has been introduced to many other parts of the world as an ornamental plant.
 It is characterized by its green leaves, which are deeply lobed and toothed, and its white flowers that bloom in late spring or early summer.

 Uses For Bishop's Weed In Landscaping

-The leaves of the bishop weed plant are feathery and delicate and are deeply divided into narrow segments.
+The plant leaves are feathery, delicate, and deeply divided into narrow segments.
 The flowers are small, white, or pinkish and arranged in umbels, which are flat-topped clusters of flowers that radiate from a central stem.
 The plant's seeds are small, oval-shaped, and fragrant.

 Bishop's Weed Plants For Sale Online